plait-lab/edit-mirror/docs/installation.md

 At a high level, here is what you need to do to configure any editor that supports the LSP to be an Edit Mirror language client:

-1. Install an LSP plugin for your editor (if you haven’t already).
+1. Install an LSP plugin for your editor (if you haven't already).
 2. Configure the LSP plugin to use the Edit Mirror language server for Elm (`.elm`) files.
 Since the Edit mirror language server should already be on your `PATH`, you should be able to simply tell your LSP plugin to run the